 The sales of the Group's FCOJ and related products included FCOJ, orange pulp, orange fibre and other related products.
-During the year, as the major places of origin for FCOJ worldwide, such as Florida in the USA and Brazil were affected by the declining harvest volume of local fresh oranges and thus greatly decreased the supply of oranges, leading to the supply shortage of global FCOJ for the current year.
-Benefiting from this, the sales volume of FCOJ increased from approximately 13,816 tonnes for the last year to approximately 14,267 tonnes for the current year, while the sales amount increased by approximately 7.9% from approximately RMB181,259,000 for the last year to approximately RMB195,563,000 for the current year.
-The Group predicts that the supply shortage worldwide will continue for a short period of time, which will bring certain positive influence on the sales of FCOJ.
+During the year, as the major places of origin for FCOJ worldwide, such as Florida in the USA and Brazil were affected by the ongoing low harvest volume of local fresh oranges, leading to the supply shortage of global FCOJ.
+Benefiting from this, notwithstanding that the sales volume of FCOJ decreased by 23.2% from approximately 14,267 tonnes for the last year to approximately 10,954 tonnes for the current year, the sales amount decreased by approximately 3.2% from approximately RMB195,563,000 for the last year to approximately RMB195,563,000 for the last year to approximately RMB189,365,000 for the current year as a result of the significant increase in average selling price.
+The Group predicts that the supply shortage worldwide will continue for a short period of time, which will bring certain positive influence on the FCOJ business.

-On the other hand, as the domestic retailing market had increasing demand for fruit juice drinks containing fruit grains this year, orange pulp, as the major raw materials, has recorded significant increase in both the sales volume and selling price.
-The sales volume of orange pulp increased from approximately 15,342 tonnes for the last year to approximately 17,610 tonnes for the current year, while the sales amount increased by approximately 20.6% from approximately RMB122,506,000 for the last year to approximately RMB147,735,000 for the current year.
+On the other hand, as the domestic retailing market had increasing demand for fruit juice drinks containing fruit grains this year, orange pulp, as the major raw materials, has recorded continuous increase in both the sales volume and selling price.
+The sales volume increased by 22.1% from approximately 17,610 tonnes for the last year to approximately 21,510 tonnes for the current year, while the sales amount increased by approximately 16.5% from approximately RMB147,735,000 for the last year to approximately RMB172,096,000 for the current year.